Machine learning in manufacturing: key

 Manufacturing companies successfully using machine learning

-Signs you need to adopt machine learning
+Signs that you need to adopt machine learning

-Inefficient equipment maintenance
+Labor-intensive equipment maintenance

 Inefficient visual inspection